WEBDEVPRKel6/K6-Timer-Javascript-Backend/README.md

     ```sh
     npm install .
     ```
+3. Create a `.env` file on root folder containing:
+    - PORT (The database server run on port 3000 by default)
+    - DB_STRING (For connection to database)

-3. Start dev server
+4. Start dev server
     ```sh
-    npm run start-dev
+    npm run dev
     ```
-    Open your web-browser and access localhost in 8080 port
-4. run
+5. run the frontend app
     ```sh
     npm run build
     ```

-5. the build will be in `/dist` folder.
+`Our frontend app can be found here : https://github.com/WEBDEVPRKel6/K6-Timer-Javascript-Frontend` </br>
 You can do this in VSC or in your Command Prompt

 <!-- USAGE EXAMPLES -->